haukurk/nmapdb/README.md

-nmapdb parses nmap's XML output files and inserts them into an SQLite database.
+nmapdb
 ====================

+nmapdb parses nmap's XML output files and inserts them into an SQLite (For now) database.

 #installation: